SCF Advisors are passionate about supporting our community and those that call it home!

 Sarah Spanos

 Sarah came up to Seward to work summers at Seward Fisheries during college.
 After graduating, she continued working for Icicle Seafoods as a quality assurance manager onboard a crab processor near the Pribolof Islands and eventually transferred to Seward Fisheries full-time.
 A cannery romance developed, and 30 years later, she and her husband, James, are still going strong with two grown sons.
 Connor is currently a D2 collegiate swimmer studying to become a physical therapist.
 Peter graduated from AVTEC as an Industrial Electric Apprentice and travels the world with his current employer.
 Sarah has volunteered with various groups in Seward, including Seward Little League, Seward PTA, Providence Advisory Board, and Seward Schools Site-Based Council.
 She loved being a team mom for her boys’ sports team, especially feeding swimmers, including our hometown gold medalist, Lydia Jacoby.
 Her favorite team mom experience was being called to the big league at the 2022 National Junior College Athletic Association swim meet in Fort Pierce, FL.
 Sarah currently works as the procurement coordinator for the University of Alaska Fairbanks.
 The majority of her work supports the research vessel Sikuliaq, and she loves it!
 Sarah is genuinely happiest helping others.
 Her philanthropic attitude and love for the community of Seward are apparent to everyone she knows.
-Email Sara.
+Email Sarah.

 Advisory Board Login